 See ‘Linkspam’.
 A manipulative method of using forums to drop spammy links for the purpose of increasing a backlink porftolio.

 A suspected Google Update that was released in March 2017 without any official notice.
-Initial reports pointed towards content heavy sites with a focus on ad revenue.
-Have a read of our blog post after the dust had settled somewhat.
+Initial reports pointed towards content heavy sites with a focus on ad revenue being affected.

 A different name for a doorway page.